 - Always use instruct-tuned models.
 Base models don’t support function calling.

 - Bigger is better for tool calling.
 7B models work for simple, single-tool tasks.
+14B+ is the practical minimum for reliable MCP use.
 70B+ models handle multi-step chains more reliably.

 - Keep temperature low.
 Use 0.0–0.3 for tool calling.
 Higher temperatures cause malformed JSON and hallucinated parameters.